-By Olivia Johnson.
-Last Updated 27th April 2021.
+By Joanne Jeffries.
+Last Updated 11th November 2022.
 Welcome to our guide on body piercing claims.
 On this page, you will find a full and detailed guide designed to help anyone who might need to make a body piercing compensation claim.
-If you have suffered long-term side effects from having a piercing done, such as permanent scarring and disfigurement, then you may be able to make a personal injury claim.
-This guide will help you learn about the process of doing so.
+If you have suffered long-term side effects from having a bad piercing done, such as permanent scarring and disfigurement, then you may be able to make a personal injury claim.
+This guide will help you learn about the process of claiming for piercing accidents or piercings gone wrong.
+If you’ve had a piercing gone wrong, there’s also an alternative to a compensation injury calculator.
+It could give you a rough idea on how much your injury could be worth in compensation.

-If you would rather not read this guide and move straight forward to making a compensation claim, you can call Accident Claims UK on 0800 073 8801 now, and we will begin assisting you in claiming compensation for a body piercing that has gone wrong.
+If you would rather not read this guide and move straight forward to making a body piercing compensation claim, you can call Accident Claims UK on 0800 073 8801 now, and we will begin assisting you in claiming compensation for a body piercing that has gone wrong.

 Select a Section: